 Put very simply, it works like this:

 – Verified transactions are bundled into a single 1 MB size block every 10 minutes.

-– The first computer that solves the puzzle can add the block and is rewarded with bitcoins.
-Additionally, miners also get fees that Bitcoin users pay for confirmation of their transactions.
+– The first computer that solves the puzzle adds the block and is rewarded with Bitcoins.

-Once a puzzle is solved and a block added to the blockchain, the miner (currently) gets a bounty of 12.5 bitcoins.
-The bounty is decreasing over time – it shrinks by half every 210,000 blocks.
-The first miners could earn 50 bitcoins per block, while in 2020 the rate will drop to 6.25 Bitcoins.
+Currently, once a puzzle is solved, and a new block added to the blockchain, the miner gets a bounty of 12.5 Bitcoins.
+The prize is decreasing over time – it shrinks by half every 210,000 blocks.
+The first miners had earned 50 Bitcoins per block, while in 2020 the rate will drop to 6.25 Bitcoins.
 You can use sites like Bitcoin Clock to keep track of the Bitcoin halving events.

 Have any suggestions about this entry?
 Let us know.